About Cryptographic Services

 Keychains Help You Store Secret Information

 Some cryptographic tasks require you to generate cryptographically strong pseudorandom numbers.
-OS X can provide these numbers through the /dev/random device node. iOS can provide these numbers through the Randomization Services API.
+Use the Randomization Services API to generate these numbers.

 Deprecated Technologies